mrhamedani/Machine-learning-projects-ScikitLearn/README.md

 - preprocessing

 **7.Clustering**
-Clustering is similar to classification, but the target or label is not clear.In this code, we examine two common methods for clustering.We also review some common techniques.
+ is similar to classification, but the target or label is not clear.In this code, we examine two common methods for clustering.We also review some common techniques.
 New items:
 - Clustering models ---> K-Means  & DBSCAN (Density-Based Spatial Clustering of Applications with Noise)
 - Clustering methods ---> WCSS (Within-Cluster Sum of Squares) & Silhouette
 - make_blobs (for random data)